steplix/ms-nestjs-microservice/README.md

  - feature_toggler

 >
-> 💡 NOTE: NOTE: To configure more services, add the same ones in `config/services.ts` constant `remoteServices`;
+> 💡 NOTE: To configure more services, add the same ones in `config/services.ts` constant `remoteServices`;
 >

 <p align="right">(<a href="#top">go to top</a>)</p>